Kaniizs/git-commands/README.md

+# Quick Guide to Git

+By Isaraa Phadungprasertkul

 ## Using Git

 ### Table of Contents

 * [Basics](#basics)
 * [Adding and Changing Things](#adding-and-changing-things)
 * [Undo Changes and Recover Files](#undo-changes-and-recover-files)